Glass-like anomalies and unconventional thermoelectric transport in chimney ladder crystals: Glassy heat capacity and its physical origin

+We emphasize that the presence of extremely low-lying optical modes and glass-like features have already been reported in other chimney ladder compounds, most notably Mn$_4$Si$_7$ \cite{Chen2015}.
+This points to the possibility that a boson-peak-like excess, originating from low-lying optical modes, may be a universal characteristic of chimney ladder structures.

+In this context, it is worth highlighting the strong parallels with other crystalline systems that exhibit glass-like behavior, particularly thermoelectric materials such as clathrates \cite{PhysRevB.77.235119} and related compounds \cite{doi:10.7566/JPSJ.84.103601}.
+In these systems, rattling modes and avoided-crossing phenomena \cite{Christensen2008,10.1063/1.475218}—hallmarks of the so-called phonon-glass paradigm \cite{RevModPhys.86.669}—give rise to glass-like anomalies in both the heat capacity and the thermal conductivity (see \cite{PhysRevB.100.220201} for a theoretical framework for the boson-peak excess).
+From a microscopic perspective, the key distinction is that in those systems the avoided crossing and low-lying optical modes originate from the host–guest structure and the resulting rattler excitations.
+In contrast, in chimney ladder materials these features emerge from the peculiar sublattice arrangement and the associated soft sliding modes, more similar to the case of incommensurate phases \cite{PhysRevLett.93.245902,PhysRevB.70.212301}.

-We notice a rather strong variation of $C(T)$ for the two samples of Ru$_2$Sn$_{3}$ synthesized, that nevertheless appears mitigated when the proper Debye normalization is taken into account (see SM).
-Finally, returning to the doped samples in Fig.~\ref{fig:1}, we notice that by partially replacing Sn with Ga in Ru$_2$Sn$_{3}$ the energy of the excess peak moves to larger temperatures and its intensity decreases.
-Since this dramatically tunes the size of the unit cell (replacing even $4$\% of Sn with Ga increases the $c$-axis by an order of magnitude, see SM), we conclude that incommensuration is not the dominant factor determining the gap of the low-lying modes.
-In the SM, we also show that, in agreement with the conclusions of \cite{Miyazaki}, the change in density cannot fully account for the shift in the BP energy.
+Finally, we observe a noticeable variation in $C(T)$ between the two Ru$_2$Sn$_3$ samples, which becomes less pronounced after proper Debye normalization (see SM).
+Returning to the doped samples in Fig.~\ref{fig:1}, partial substitution of Sn with Ga shifts the excess peak to higher temperatures while reducing its intensity.
+Despite the dramatic structural effect—where even $4\%$ Ga increases the $c$-axis by an order of magnitude (see SM)—this trend indicates that incommensuration is not the primary factor controlling the gap of the low-energy modes.
+This unusual lattice expansion deviates from Vegard’s law and reflects the weak coupling between the Ru and Sn sublattices.
+As a Nowotny chimney–ladder phase, the system consists of two interpenetrating sublattices with largely independent, often incommensurate periodicities; Ga substitution modifies their mismatch, leading to large changes in the axial repeat distance.
+Finally, as shown in the SM and consistent with Ref.~\cite{Miyazaki}, changes in density alone cannot account for the observed shift of the boson-peak energy.